jqueuniet/netbox-go/README.md

 ## Overview

-The Netbox server does not support API versioning and only provides limited API guarantees, especially for statically typed languages like Go and clients generated using the OpenAPI specification rather than crafted by hand.
+The Netbox server does not support API versioning and only provides limited API stability guarantees, especially for statically typed languages like Go and clients generated using the OpenAPI specification rather than crafted by hand.
 Experience showed each new minor version should be considered as major for Go development.

 As such, this API client tries to provide support for multiple API versions, each living in a submodule called `apiv{MAJOR}_{MINOR}`.
 The global module version does not mirror the latest Netbox API version supported, and rather